 Australia has a diverse indigenous history dating back to tens of thousands of years.
-The hundreds of generations that succeeded the original dwellers have made the culture to evolve continually into what it is today, although, the founding pillars of faith in Nature and Spirituality has not eroded away.
-Aboriginal and Torres Strait islander communities are still strongly tied to traditional views, language, and culture – with all of them being curated through a spiritual lens that is unique to the community.
+The hundreds of generations that succeeded the original dwellers have made the culture evolve continually into what it is today, although, the founding pillars of faith in Nature and Spirituality have not eroded away.
+Aboriginal and Torres Strait Islander communities are still strongly tied to traditional views, language, and culture – with all of them being curated through a spiritual lens that is unique to the community.

 Torres Strait islanders come from the Torres Strait, a passage between Papua New Guinea and Cape York, Queensland.
-The Torres Strait Islands are an archipelago of 274 small islands spread across an area of 48,000km2. , and the islanders who are mostly of Melanesian origin, have identities, history, culture and traditions different from that of the Aboriginals.
+The Torres Strait Islands are an archipelago of 274 small islands spread across an area of 48,000km2. , and the islanders who are mostly of Melanesian origin, have identities, history, culture, and traditions different from that of the Aboriginals.
 Today, the first settlers make for about 3.3 percent of the Australian populace, translating to around 800000 people out of a total of 25 million.
-Exhibiting a phenomenon called the “Torres Island Diaspora”, an approximate of 64% of the islanders now reside in the more mainstream parts of Queensland, including mainland and islands.
+Exhibiting a phenomenon called the “Torres Island Diaspora”, approximately 64% of the islanders now reside in the more mainstream parts of Queensland, including the mainland and islands.